 Sciatic pain has a variety of potential causes, including damage from a herniated disc, joint inflammation, spinal arthritis, or a locked facet joint.
 It can be the result of gradual wear and tear on the spine or an injury that occurs suddenly.
-Regardless of its cause, it is important that sufferers seek medical attention.
-If left untreated, sciatic symptoms can become worse, and lead to the need for surgical intervention.
+Regardless of its cause, it is important that sufferers seek correct diagnosis and treatment.
+If left untreated, sciatic symptoms can become worse, and lead to the need for surgical intervention or chronic pain.

 Symptoms of sciatica

 The most common symptom of sciatic is pain in the lower back, buttocks, hips, legs, calves, or feet.
 The pain is usually worse when sitting and sufferers may feel a sharp pain when they stand up.